Portable Power Stations – power on the go (Off-grid update 8/24)

 All Lithium-based batteries present a fire risk, especially if mishandled.
 While minimal, as a precaution, you should only charge them in an open space (like a garage).

-It should have an electronic battery management system covering protection for Under/Over Voltage, Over Current, Short Circuit, Overcharging Voltage, Over Temperature and Overload.
+It should have an electronic battery management system that covers protection against Under/Over Voltage, Over Current, Short Circuit, Overcharging Voltage, Over Temperature, and Overload.

 Some also have a Residual Current Circuit Breaker (RCCB) and or Ground Fault Circuit Interrupter (GFCI) that senses current and disengages any voltage circuit whenever a fault occurs.